 A garden designer will bring fresh ideas

 A professional garden designer brings creativity and a new perspective to your space, while bearing in mind your wants, needs and budget.
 They can help with everything from planning the entire site or solving privacy problems, to choosing the most appropriate plants for beds and borders, all while helping you avoid costly mistakes.

-As well as drawing up plans, knowing which plants work where, and how to locate decking, fencing and paving, a designer’s role is also to spend your budget wisely.
+As well as drawing up plans, knowing which plants work where, and how to locate decking, fencing and paving, a designer’s role is also to spend your budget your garden design wisely.
 An experienced garden designer will analyse both the space and brief, and identify low-cost solutions.
-Expect to pay from £250–750 for a day’s consultancy.

 Professional garden designers tend to work on a design-only basis, so you’re engaging with a specialist in their field.
 They will take responsibility for all the design work, specifications and appointment of contractors, as well as act on your behalf in any discussions.
 Some will have a list of preferred, trustworthy contractors that they work with regularly, while others may be part of a design and build company where you’ll pay for an all-in-one package; this keeps everything ‘in house’ and can often speed up the whole process.